oiegorov/perf_analysis_tool/README.md

 * ("num_cores") number of cores.
 * ("eldo_outpath") directory to save eldo output.
 For VTune Amplifier:
 * ("analysis") analysis type.
-Each VTune's analysis type groups a predefined set of hardware performance events.
+Each VTune''s analysis type groups a predefined set of hardware performance events.
 The list of all available analysis types can be checked on http://software.intel.com/sites/products/documentation/hpc/amplifierxe/en-us/2011Update/lin/ug_docs/index.htm